stenwt/magicmirror-helm/README.md

 You can also run without ingress, then you have to disable ingress (`ingress.enabled=false`) and setup the service as `LoadBalancer`, see example in `values.yaml`.
 With the default setup your MagicMirror ist running under `http://<your-ip-address-or-hostname>/mm/`.

-# MagicMirror configuration: Config, Modules, and custom CSS
+# MagicMirror configuration: Config, custom CSS and Modules

 The subfolder `config` contains the `config.js`, you find more information [here](https://docs.magicmirror.builders/getting-started/configuration.html#general).

+The subfolder `css` contains the `custom.css` file, which you can use to override your modules' appearance.
+CSS basics are documented
+[here](https://forum.magicmirror.builders/topic/6808/css-101-getting-started-with-css-and-understanding-how-css-works), among many other places.

 Foreign modules are installed by editing the `modules.install` section in `values.yaml`, the default modules are described [here](https://docs.magicmirror.builders/modules/introduction.html).